DayZ (video game mod): Media reception

 The mod received widespread media acclaim.
 Edge called DayZ the mod of the year.
-Wired UKs Quitin Smith said it could be the most terrifying game of 2012, and Rock Paper Shotgun's Jim Rossignol called it the best game he had played so far in 2012.
+Wired UKs Quitin Smith said it could be the most terrifying game of 2012, and Rock Paper Shotguns Jim Rossignol called it the best game he had played so far in 2012.
 PC Gamer stated the game was one of the most important things to happen to PC gaming in 2012 and included it in their 2012 list of the top five scariest PC games of all time.
 Metro called it one of the best games to ever to come out of PC modding and one of the single most impressive experiences available on the system.
 Eurogamer called it the best zombie game ever made and the break out phenomenon of PC gaming in 2012.
 Kotaku called it possibly the greatest zombie game of all time and the most interesting PC game of 2012.
 PC PowerPlay said DayZ was the most important thing to happen to PC gaming in 2012.

-Eurogamer's Stace Harman suggested that the mod's designer Dean Hall might be responsible for some of the most emotive stories to come from playing a video game.
+Eurogamers Stace Harman suggested that the mod's designer Dean Hall might be responsible for some of the most emotive stories to come from playing a video game.
 Chris Pereiraa of 1UP.com called it a "shining example of PC gaming at its finest", stating the tension from interacting with other players leads to an experience unlike anything else he had experienced in gaming apart from making love in Heavy Rain, and cited the game as an example that PC gaming is not in decline, as the creation of such a mod is something that is only possible on a computer (as opposed to video game consoles).
 According to bit-tech's Joe Martin, no other game in the genre has offered so compelling take on a zombie apocalypse and its impact of the mod on the industry might be similar to that of Defense of the Ancients and Counter-Strike.